Shadows cast by a class of rotating black bounces with an anisotropic fluid: Introduction

 Black bounces, introduced a few years ago by Simpson and Visser \cite{simpsonvisser2019}, are spacetimes that interpolate between nonsingular black holes and wormholes, depending on the parameters of the particular model adopted.
 They present a minimal surface dubbed bounce, which is hidden behind an event horizon.
-These objects are free from singularities because the radial function exhibits a non-trivial bouncing behavior that keeps curvature invariants bounded and they allow congruences to re-expand beyond the throat to ensure geodesic completeness \cite{carballo2020,lobo2021}.
-Many articles have recently appeared in the literature \cite{bronnikov2022,rodrigues2023,fabris2023,alencar2024,junior2024a,junior2024b, atazadeh,pereira2025a,pereira2025b,lessaolmo2025,alencar2025, rois2025} exploring different sources or gravitational theories.
-Rotating black bounces were obtained using the modified Newman-Janis procedure \cite{mazza2021} for the Simpson-Visser geometry.
-Black bounces have also appeared in studies of gravitational lensing \cite{islam2021,nascimento2020,cheng2021,ghosh2022}, photon rings, and shadows \cite{guerrero2021,guo2022,olmo2023,guerrero2022,dasilva2023}.
+These objects are free from singularities because the radial function exhibits a nontrivial bouncing behavior that keeps curvature invariants bounded and they allow congruences to reexpand beyond the throat to ensure geodesic completeness \cite{carballo2020,lobo2021}.
+Many articles have recently appeared in the literature \cite{bronnikov2022,rodrigues2023,fabris2023,alencar2024,junior2024a,junior2024b, atazadeh,pereira2025a,pereira2025b,lessaolmo2025,alencar2025,rois2025} exploring different sources or gravitational theories.
+Rotating black bounces were obtained \cite{mazza2021} by using the modified Newman-Janis procedure for the Simpson-Visser geometry.
+Black bounces have also appeared in studies of gravitational lensing \cite{islam2021,nascimento2020,cheng2021,ghosh2022}, photon rings, and shadows \cite{guerrero2021,pal2021,guo2022,pal2023,olmo2023,guerrero2022,dasilva2023}.
+Related works on shadows produced by wormholes have been published in recent years \cite{throat_1,shaikh2018,shaikh2019b,wang2020,throat_2,throat_3,throat_4,kar2025,elongated}.

 In this article, we obtain rotating black bounces by applying a generalized Newman-Janis algorithm to a class of static solutions with an anisotropic fluid \cite{lessaolmo2025} and we study the shadows cast by them.
-In Sect. \ref{sec:rotating_black_bounces}, we obtain the rotating spacetimes and analyze their main features.
-In Sect. \ref{sec:light_propagation}, we derive the geodesics of photons and separate them in terms of the conserved quantities, which allow us to calculate the contour of the shadow.
-In Sect. \ref{sec:results}, we show some examples for relevant values of the model parameters.
-Finally, in Sect. \ref{sec:final_remarks}, we summarize and discuss our main results.
+In Sec. \ref{sec:rotating_black_bounces}, we find the rotating spacetimes and analyze their main features.
+In Sec. \ref{sec:light_propagation}, we derive the geodesics of photons and separate them in terms of the conserved quantities, which are used to calculate the contour of the shadow for an arbitrary value of the inclination angle of the observer.
+In Sec. \ref{sec:results}, we show some examples of shadows calculated analytically for relevant values of the model parameters and we compare them with those produced with a ray-tracing method \cite{pyhole}, considering an equatorial observer.
+Finally, in Sec. \ref{sec:final_remarks}, we summarize and discuss our main results.
 Throughout the paper, we use the $(-,+,+,+)$ signature for the spacetime metric and adopt units such that $c=G=1$.